MathijsVanhaverbeke/fastMRI-hybrid-modelling/README.md

 This is done through the commandline, for example:
 - Go to the folder of the desired HNN
 - Activate the correct conda env, listed in the .txt file
-- Run 'micgpu 6 python UNet.py --mode test --challenge multicoil --mask_type equispaced --resume_from_checkpoint checkpoint-path'
+- Run `python UNet.py --mode test --challenge multicoil --mask_type equispaced --resume_from_checkpoint checkpoint-path`
 - Change checkpoint-path to the correct path